Temenos: Historical development

 The concept of temenos arose in classical antiquity as an area reserved for worship of the gods.
 Some authors have used the term to apply to a sacred grove of trees, isolated from everyday living spaces, while other usage points to areas within ancient urban development that are parts of sanctuaries.

 A temenos is often physically marked by a peribolos fence or wall (e.g. Delphi) as a structural boundary.

 Originally, the peribolos was often just a set of marker stones demarcating the boundary, or a light fence.
 The earliest sanctuaries appear to have begun as a peribolos around a sacred grove, spring, cave, or other feature, with an altar but no temple or cult image.
 Later, as Greek sanctuaries became more elaborate, large stone walls with gateways or gatehouses were built around important sanctuaries, although the most famous, the Acropolis of Athens, had an elaborate enclosure because it began as a palace and military citadel and was converted into a sanctuary.

 Psychological interpretation

 Carl Jung relates the temenos to the spellbinding or magic circle, which acts as a "square space" where mental "work" can take place.
 This temenos resembles among others a "symmetrical rose garden with a fountain in the middle" in which an encounter with the unconscious can be had and where these unconscious contents can safely be brought into the light of consciousness.
 In this manner, one can meet one's own animus / anima, shadow, wise old wo/man (senex), and finally the self.
-(Note: Animus, ... senex are technical terms that Jung coined for archetypal personifications of (unpersonal) unconscious contents which seem to span all cultures.)
+(Note: Animus, ... senex, etc. were technical terms that Jung coined for archetypal personifications of (unpersonal) unconscious contents which he believed to be part of the 'collective unconscious'.)